Einstein-aether theory: Action

-Here the c_{i} are dimensionless adjustable parameters of the theory.
+Here the $c_i$ are dimensionless adjustable parameters of the theory.

 Solutions

 Stars

 Several spherically symmetric solutions to ae-theory have been found.
 Most recently Christopher Eling and Ted Jacobson have found solutions resembling stars and solutions resembling black holes.

 In particular, they demonstrated that there are no spherically symmetric solutions in which stars are constructed entirely from the aether.
 Solutions without additional matter always have either naked singularities or else two asymptotic regions of spacetime, resembling a wormhole but with no horizon.
 They have argued that static stars must have static aether solutions, which means that the aether points in the direction of a timelike killing vector.

 Black holes and potential problems

 However this is difficult to reconcile with static black holes, as at the event horizon there are no timelike Killing vectors available and so the black hole solutions cannot have static aethers.
 Thus when a star collapses to form a black hole, somehow the aether must eventually become static even very far away from the collapse.

 In addition the stress tensor does not obviously satisfy the Raychaudhuri equation, one needs to make recourse to the equations of motion.
 This is in contrast with theories with no aether, where this property is independent of the equations of motion.